psitem/MDT-Auto-Deployment/README.md

 ## How to use
 1) Download and save the script in this repo
-2) Add your desired WIM file that you wish to auto import in the same folder where the script resides
+2) Add your desired WIM files that you wish to auto import in the same folder where the script resides
 3) Run with the below command:

 ```powershell